 - Multi-department proposals - Where a project is being undertaken by more than one College department, each discrete budget should be costed via a separate subproject to allow the Co-Investigator to manage their share of the overall costs.

-- Multi-Institutional Proposals – Where a project is being undertaken by more than one institution, in most cases a nominated ‘lead’ institution will be responsible for submitting a single joint application to the funder.
-The lead institution will obtain costs for Research Partners or Professional Fees which must be properly authorised by the third party organisation and provided in the format and at the level of detail required by the Funder.
+- Multi-Institutional Proposals – Where a project is being undertaken by more than one institution, a nominated ‘lead’ institution will usually be responsible for submitting a single joint application to the funder.
+The lead institution will obtain costs for Research Partners or Professional Fees which must be properly authorised by the third party organisation (e.g. their Research Services office or equivalent).
+The costs should be provided in the format, currency and at the level of detail required by the Funder so that each institution’s costs can be entered easily onto the funder’s application form.
 If successful, the funder will treat the award as joint funding, but from an administrative perspective, the lead institution will coordinate the award and transfer funds to research partners and other third parties involved.
 Where the College is acting as ‘lead’, costs cannot be calculated on behalf of partner organisations because each institution’s costs are different.

 Assess Partner Suitability